shipshapecode/website-nuxt/content/blog/posts/2021-03-11-getting-started-with-serverless.md

 For our basic needs, we'll use the [serverless-offline](https://www.npmjs.com/package/serverless-offline) plugin to emulate AWS Lamdba and API Gateway services on a local server.
 In this regard we are choosing a vendor in a way, but for our purposes of chosing a path and pushing the code somewhere AWS is the one I'm personally most familiar with and that is the stated provider by default when generating a serverless project.

 Also, I like to write in module syntax, so adding [serverless-bundle](https://www.npmjs.com/package/serverless-bundle) to handle basic Webpack configuration for me gives me that flexibility.
 You can use it for adding Typescript, ESLint, Bable transpiling, and to generate source maps.
-For this use case though, I'll keep it simple with just our friend Javascript.
+For this use case though, I'll keep it simple with just our friend JavaScript.

 At this point, I need to add serverless locally as a dev dependency to my project as well, after the init used `npx` and does not add it at that time since the project didn't have a `package.json` until I added the first dependency.